Ishita7078/image-personal-website/README.md

 # image-personal-website
-A public repository used to host an image on my personal website
+A public repository used to host an image on my personal website.